-UKPride 2018 was hosted by Isle of Wight Pride on 20 July – more details on Isle of Wight Pride’s website.
-It was a resounding success and we congratulate the organisers on a fabulous event.
+UKPride 2018 was hosted by Isle of Wight Pride on 20th July.
+The event was a resounding success and we congratulate the organisers on such a fabulous event.

-Pride organisations wishing to bid for UKPride 2019 and UKPride 2020 were invited to submit bids to the Board by midday Monday 8th October 2018.
-The bids are now shared below and will be voted on by UKPON Members with the winning hosts announced at the AGM & Conference in Glasgow on 27th October 2018.
+Pride organisations wishing to bid for UKPride 2019 and UKPride 2020 were invited to submit bids to the Board bymidday Monday 8th October 2018.
+All bids for 2018 and 2019 were submitted and voted on by UKPON Members with the winning hosts announced at the AGM & Conference in Glasgow on 27th October 2018.
 See all the bids as below;

 - Pride Cymru – 2019 bid PDF